chrismaeda/appsmith-deploy-single-server-nginx/README.md

 HOWTO Deploy Appsmith on a Single Linux Server

-This document describes how to a single-server "retro" install of AppSmith, with no dependencies on docker or docker-compose.
+This document describes how to do a single-server "retro" install of AppSmith, with no dependencies on docker or docker-compose.

 AppSmith consists of an in-browser app, a Java-based application tier, and a MongoDB.
-Here, the in-browser app is server by an Nginx, which also provides a reverse proxy to the application tier.
-The MongoDB may be run on this server or another.
+Here, the in-browser app is served by Nginx, which also provides a reverse proxy to the application tier.
+MongoDB may be run on this server or another.

 # Requirements